Why the Zika virus is causing alarm

 How do people become infected?

-There is no treatment or vaccine available for Zika infection.
-Companies and scientists are racing to develop a safe and effective vaccine for Zika, but one is not expected to be ready for months or years.
+There is no treatment or vaccine for Zika infection.
+Companies and scientists are racing to develop a safe and effective vaccine for Zika, but the World Health Organization (WHO) said it would take at least 18 months to start large-scale clinical trials of potential preventative shots.

 How dangerous is it?